Back to articles

 Detection and Quantification

 Various methods have been applied to detect and quantify extracted and purified aflatoxins.
-They are chromatographic techniques (TLC, HPLC, and GC), Spectroscopic techniques (fluorescence and infrared spectroscopy), immunological techniques (RIA, ELISA, and later flow immunoassay), and immunosensors (electrochemical, optical, and QMC).
+They are chromatographic techniques (TLC, HPLC, and GC), Spectroscopic techniques (fluorescence and infrared spectroscopy), immunological techniques (RIA, ELISA, and lateral flow immunoassay), and immunosensors (electrochemical, optical, and QCM).

 Chromatographic Techniques